rucio/rucio/doc/rucio-server.md

     Listen 0.0.0.0:<PORTNO>

-Explicitly specifying an IPv4 address such as this "wildcard" one disables IPv6.
+Explicitly specifying an IPv4 address such as this "wildcard" one will disable IPv6.

 ## Apache security

-Check  **/etc/apache2/conf-available/security.conf**: some entries should maybe be added or modified
+Check  **/etc/apache2/conf-available/security.conf**: some entries should maybe be added or modified (Checkme??)

 ## Apache options and WSGI settings